logicly-au/validator.com.au-old/_source/_mds-validator/register-for-mds-online-validator.md

 1. Managers request that a new user be added.
 An email containing a link to verify the account and an SMS containing a temporary code are sent to the new user.
 2. The new user confirms their registration.
 3. Administrators add ‘attributes’ to the user.
-4. A confirmation email is sent to the user informing them that they now have access to the MDS Validator.
+4. A confirmation email is sent to the user informing them that they now have access to the Online Validator.

 <p>To be added as a user, you will need to provide your Manager with:</p>
 - an email address associated with an appropriate Australian jurisdiction (i.e. one of the Australian States or Territories or the Australian Government);